MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-reliability/includes/4-backup-and-restore.md

 ### Azure App Service

 Web applications hosted in the Azure App Service Standard and Premium tiers support turnkey scheduled and manual backups.
 Backups include configuration and file contents as well as contents of databases used by the app.
 They also support simple filters for excluding files.
-Restore operations can target different App Service instances, making App Service back up a simple way to move one app's contents to another.
+Restore operations can target different App Service instances, making App Service backup a simple way to move one app's contents to another.

 App Service backups are limited to 10 GB total, including app and database content.
 They're a good solution for new apps under development and small-scale apps.
 More mature applications won't generally use App Service backup.
 They will instead rely on robust deployment and rollback procedures, storage strategies that don't use application disk storage, and dedicated backup strategies for databases and persistent storage.